openharmony/docs/en/device-dev/subsystems/subsys-thermal_charging_idle_state.md

         "subsystem": "product_hihope"
     }
     ```
-    In the preceding code, `//vendor/hihope/rk3568/thermal/` is the folder path, `profile` is the folder name, and `thermal_hdf_config` is the build target.
+    In the preceding code, `//vendor/hihope/rk3568/thermal/` is the folder path, `profile` is the folder name, and `thermal_service_config` is the build target.

 6. Build the customized version by referring to [Quick Start](../quick-start/quickstart-overview.md).